 Mediation is confidential so you are free to discuss all issues and consider any settlement offer.

 Mediation is voluntary, no one is going to make decisions for you in mediation.

-Many Florida family courts refer to mediation any family law case including divorce and paternity actions, before a court will enter a final judgment or grant temporary relief.
-Either party to a family law case can request the court order the parties to attend mediation.
+The short answer is, "you should want to, and you may be ordered to."
+Many Florida family courts order mediation in any family law case including divorce and paternity actions, before a court will enter a final judgment or grant temporary relief.
+If you have a case pending in family court, and you have been court ordered to attend mediation, you must attend mediation.